-To meet the requirement of Part C, the Site remedy is proposed to consist of the following:
+To meet the requirement of Part C, the Site remedy is proposed to consist of:

-- 1. Source control by dewatering the Ash Pond, consolidating the CCR material, and capping it with a low-permeability cover system to prevent infiltration - 2.
-MNA with routine evaluation of system performance to ensure that remediation goals are being met - 3.
-Adaptive site management and remediation system enhancement or modification to ensure that remediation performance goals are met
+- 1. Source control by consolidating the CCR material and capping it with a low-permeability cover system to prevent infiltration - 2.
+Source and groundwater control by installing a vertical barrier wall around the perimeter of the consolidated Ash Pond footprint as part of closure - 3.
+Monitored natural attenuation and with routine evaluation of system performance to assure that remediation goals are being met - 4.
+Adaptive site management and remediation system enhancement or modification to assure that remediation performance goals are met

 40 CFR 257.97(b) and ADEM Admin.
 Code r.
-335-13-15-.06(8)(b) specify the following criteria that must be met by the remedy:
+335-13-15-.06(8)(b), specify the following criteria that must be met by the remedy:

-- Protect human health and the environment - Attain applicable GWPS - Control the source of the release so as to reduce or eliminate, to the maximum extent feasible, further releases of Appendix IV constituents to the environment - Remove from the environment as much of the material released from the CCR unit as is feasible, considering factors such as avoiding inappropriate disturbances of sensitive ecosystems - Comply with any relevant standards (i.e., all applicable RCRA requirements) for management of wastes generated by the remedial actions
+- Protect human health and the environment. - Attain applicable groundwater protection standards. - Control the source of the release so as to reduce or eliminate, to the maximum extent feasible, further releases of Appendix IV constituents to the environment. - Remove from the environment as much of the material released from the CCR unit as is feasible, considering factors such as avoiding inappropriate disturbances of sensitive ecosystems. - Comply with any relevant standards (i.e., all applicable RCRA requirements) for management of wastes generated by the remedial actions.

-Combined closure/source control and MNA are anticipated to meet the requirements of 40 CFR 257.97(b) and ADEM Admin.
+Combined closure/source control, groundwater control, and MNA are anticipated to meet the requirements of 40 CFR 257.97(b) and ADEM Admin.
 Code r.
 335-13-15-.06(8)(b).
-In an adaptive site management process, system performance is monitored, and one or more technologies identified in this ACM will be used to supplement the remedy as soon as feasible if the system is not performing as intended or corrective action goals are not met.
+In an adaptive site management process, system performance is monitored and one or more technologies identified in this ACM used to supplement the remedy as soon as feasible if the system is not performing as intended or corrective action goals not met.

 Using adaptive site management, a remedial approach will be implemented, conditions monitored, and results interpreted.
 The framework for future decision-making is as follows.
-Based on monitoring data, adjustments will be made to the corrective measures as necessary, leading to continuous improvements in Site knowledge and corrective measures performance.
+Based on monitoring data adjustments will be made to the corrective measures as necessary, leading to continuous improvements in Site knowledge and corrective measures performance.

 Specifically, potential changes in Site conditions associated with pond closure may require periodic changes to the corrective measure system.
 Moreover, Site conditions may require the implementation of more than one corrective measure technology to meet remediation goals over the life of the project.
+To account for potentially changing conditions at the Site, an adaptive site management process will be implemented using 1 or more of the technologies described in this ACM.

 At the Site, Appendix IV SSLs have been identified and pond closure is underway but not complete.
 As soon as practical, MNA will be implemented to address the SSLs based on the current Site conditions.
-Using an adaptive site management approach, a remediation approach will be used whereby: 1) the corrective measures system will be implemented to address current conditions; 2) the performance of the system will be monitored and evaluated semi-annually; 3) the Site conceptual model will be updated as more data are collected; and 4) adjustment and augmentation will be made to the corrective action system to ensure that performance criteria are met.
+Using an adaptive site management approach, a remediation approach will be used whereby (1) the corrective measures system will be implemented to address current conditions, (2) the performance of the system will be monitored and evaluated semi-annually, (3) the site conceptual model updated as more data is collected, and (4) adjustment and augmentation made to the corrective action system to assure that performance criteria are met.